Esmorzar de Forquilla – The Plentiful Catalan Breakfast

 Want a real fork breakfast outside of Barcelona?

-To get there, take the R3 train from Plaça Catalunya to Granollers-Canovelles or the R2N from Passeig de Gracia to Granollers Centre.
+He thought he had overslept.
+So he named such kind of meals “fork meals”.
+If that’s the kind of experience you want to have, take the R3 train from Plaça Catalunya to Granollers-Canovelles or the R2N from Passeig de Gracia to Granollers Centre.
 Both rides take pretty much the same: 30 minutes or so.
 And then it’s also around 15 minutes walk from either station to this emblematic temple of food.
 Bonus if you do it on a Thursday, when the village market takes place.

 Nowadays you continue to find here honest food like Josep Pla used to like: true to the seasons and the local landscape.